DataFire/Integrations/integrations/generated/gettyimages/README.md

 *Output schema unknown*

 ### AssetChanges_GetPartnerChannel
+# Get Partner Channels

 Retrieves the channel data for the partner.
 This data can be used to populate the channel_id parameter in the Put Asset Changes query.

+##  Quickstart

+You'll need an API key and a [Resource Owner Grant](http://developers.gettyimages.com/en/authorization-faq.html) access token to use this resource.
+Please see our [Getting Started](http://developers.gettyimages.com/en/getting-started.html) page for more information on how to sign up for an API key.

+Only channels that have been queried in the last 120 days will be included in the list of channels.
+Partners who have a channel that has been removed should contact their sales representative to be set up again.

 ```js